-How many edges are happy? only control out of heidel (just an of fraction) pass this always work?
+How many edges are happy? only for an end fraction only for an end fraction

+Does this always work?

 Non interactive agreement:

 - Two provers A and B - The verifier generates two random bits bA, and bB, and sends one to A and one to B. - Each prover has to answer one of A0, A1, B0, B1 with the meaning A0 := prover A has been given a bit with value 0. - The provers win if they give the same answer and if the answer is correct.